NicholasHRoy/NicholasHRoy.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Nick Roy and I am a policy analyst focused on climate policy in the United States.
 My primary work focuses on power sector decarbonization.
-In the past I researched in the areas of international trade and transportation.
+In the past, I researched in the areas of international trade and transportation.
 Currently, I am a Research Associate at [Resources for the Future (RFF)](https://www.rff.org/).
 Here, I have developed and utilized the [Haiku Electricity Market Model](https://www.rff.org/topics/data-and-decision-tools/haiku-electricity-model/) to analyze climate policy.
 This website serves as a collection of my work thus far, and as a home for future additions.
 Below is a brief narrative of the topics I have studied with links to related products.

 Federal Climate Policy
 =====